Bla Bla Galaxy

 The foregoing email brought a response, followed by my comments thereon:

-The DBS Broadcast System, Don't Be Stray.
-I can see what you mean, if
+System, Don't Be Stray.
+I can see what you mean, if someone has been

-someone has been gone for a while these days, you could wonder if they
+gone for a while these days, you could wonder if they have contracted

-it's a molecule that interacts with cells in a human host, which then
+that interacts with cells in a human host, which then photocopies the

 You must know the story of Here's Boomer being the stray Dog, wondering